Frequently Asked Questions

 To find an in-network doctor, use the Find Doctors and Locations search tool, or call a Member Advocate at the number on your member ID card.

 Is my specialist authorized to order diagnostic or X-ray tests for me?

-Do I need a referral for my annual GYN exam?
+Do I need a referral for my annual gynecologic exam?

 No. Your plan does not require referrals.
-Female members may schedule an appointment for a routine annual exam with any OB/GYN in OhioHealthy’s network.
+Members may schedule an appointment for a routine annual exam with any OB-GYN in OhioHealthy’s Network.

-Can an OB serve as Primary Care Physician while I am pregnant?
+Can an obstetrician (OB) serve as my primary care doctor while I am pregnant?

-Yes, during your pregnancy, your OB can serve as your PCP.
-As a Plan member, you are automatically eligible for OhioHealthy’s Partners in Pregnancy program.
+Yes, during your pregnancy, your OB can serve as your primary care doctor.
+As a plan member, you are automatically eligible for the OhioHealthy Partners in Pregnancy program.
 This program is designed to provide education and support to pregnant women.
 To learn more and register, call (614) 788.WELL (9355) or email PartnersinPregnancy@OhioHealthGroup.com.

 Who is responsible for making sure the doctors I see and the services I receive are covered under my health plan?

-It is your responsibility to ensure that you are using in-network or Plan doctors and facilities.
+It is your responsibility to ensure that you are using in-network or OhioHealthy doctors and locations.